CMMC

 1. Naval Nuclear Propulsion Information: Related to the safety of reactors and associated naval nuclear propulsion plants, and control of radiation and radioactivity associated with naval nuclear propulsion activities, including prescribing and enforcing standards and regulations for these areas as they affect the environment and the safety and health of workers, operators, and the general public.

-*It’s important to remember that while you may have information that falls under one of these CUI examples, this does not necessarily mean it is CUI.
+*It’s important to remember that while you may have information that falls under one of these examples of CUI, this does not necessarily mean it is CUI.
 The government should list in the contract if the specific information you are generating on their behalf falls into the law, regulation or government-wide policy that requires safeguarding.

 After reading through the above examples of CUI, which of these two options seems more likely to be CUI?